-You signed a mortgage contract when you took out your loan.
+You signed a mortgage or deed of trust contract when you took out your loan.
 That contract gives the bank the right to protect its interest in the home.
 This means that if you permanently move out of the house, the bank will do things like change the locks to secure the home, make necessary repairs, and, if needed, winterize the home.
+(Though the servicer handles the details.)
 (Learn more about steps the bank can take to protect its interest in the home if you permanently move out in Nolo's Protecting Your Home and Property During Foreclosure area.)

-During foreclosure, the bank often hires an inspector to do a drive-by to see if you are still living in the property.
-In your case, it’s likely that the inspector incorrectly thought you had moved out, since you’ve been away.
+During foreclosure, the servicer usually hires an inspector to do a drive-by inspection to see if you are still living in the property.
+In your case, it’s likely that the inspector incorrectly thought you had moved out, because you’ve been away.
 (Learn about steps you can take to prevent a bank from treating your occupied home as vacant.)

 Keep in mind that, even during a foreclosure, you're still responsible for maintaining the home and making sure that it doesn’t get damaged.
 If you’re planning on being out of town for a while and cold weather is expected, this might mean leaving the heat turned on and the faucets dripping to prevent pipes from freezing or taking steps to winterize the home yourself.